 3) New York City

 I mean, do I really need to explain?
 If you haven’t read my blog posts on it yet, you can do so here.
 I’m so in love with that city that I’m already planning my next visit and haven’t stopped wearing my NYU sweater since (which is gross, I know, and I promise you I’m about to change).

 4) My Astrobiology Professor

-If you ever get the chance to take a class with dr. Ken Nealson, please do it.
-He is the best.
+If you ever get the chance to take a class with Dr. Ken Nealson, please do it.
+He is amazing.
 He is one of the best people out there in his field, and he is so funny and engaging and excited about everything.
 Also, he wrote us a song.
 He wrote a song about the class and brought his banjo and sang it for us, and even got us donuts and everything.
 So yeah, if you want to hear the Lowdown and Irritating Melancholy Aggravating Life in the Universe Blues, sign up for CORE 103.

 5) Adult Coloring Books

 This is an odd one, because I’ve always hated coloring and I find it really pointless, as Chris from Skins perfectly sums up.
 However, my friend/fellow RA Trinity held a finals de-stress program with coloring books, and since it seemed like a perfect way to procrastinate, I decided to go for it.
 Now, it didn’t exactly go as planned and it was counterproductive in the sense that I just kept coloring and coloring and I couldn’t see the finish line, leaving me even more stressed out.
 However, if you’re coloring just to procrastinate and have 24 hours to write a 20-page take home final, maybe you really should be freaking out.
 Anyway, I’ve found that just coloring for a few minutes every day really helps you clear your thoughts and just relax for a little bit.